jameshfisher/jameshfisher.com/_posts/2020-11-02-how-do-javascript-prototypes-work.md

 ---
-title: "How do JavaScript prototypes work?"
+title: How do JavaScript prototypes work?
-tags: ["programming", "javascript"]
+tags:
+  - programming
+  - javascript
 ---

 [In my previous post](/2020/11/01/what-does-the-dot-do-in-javascript/),